popi-mkx3/popi_project/popi_software/README.md

 </p>

 If you build your own POPI, you will need to download the [flash images] for the 3 SD cards. <b>Even if you don't plan on building POPI, you can still develop your own code or your own walking trajectories and try it on a virtual POPI in a [Gazebo] simulation !</b>

-The instructions to download the source code and use it are available in the [popi_software] folder.
-Of course you will also find there more explanations about how it works to help you getting started.
 <br>
 <br>